-This technical basis is established for the reconstruction of radiation doses to workers at the Mallinckrodt Chemical Company St. Louis Downtown Site, which refined uranium under contract to the United States government from 1942 to 1958, and for the St. Louis Airport Storage Site, which was received residues from Mallinckrodt operations from 1946 until 1958, after which it was used until about 1967 for residue storage and burial of some material.
-The two principal purposes of this technical basis document are (1) to provide information sufficient to enable dose reconstructors to estimate claimant-favorable doses for these workers on an individual basis under the provisions of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and (2) to allow claimants, federal assessors, and others to understand the information sources and assumptions on which the dose estimations are based.
+This document provides information for the reconstruction of radiation doses to workers at the Mallinckrodt Chemical Company St. Louis Downtown Site, which refined and processed uranium under contract to the United States government and for the St. Louis Airport Storage Site, which received residues from Mallinckrodt operations from 1946 until 1958, after which it was used until about 1967 for residue storage and disposal.

-This document covers workers in Mallinckrodt Plants 1, 2, 4, 6, 6E, and 7 (including 7E) over the time period of the start of contract operations for the Atomic Energy Commission (and its predecessor agency) through the cessation of these operations, which is different for each plant.
-The whole period of such operations covers April 1942 through July 1958.
-Additionally, exposure due to residual contamination left in these plants during and after decontamination and decommissioning is considered for the period 1959-1995 for workers who began work at Mallinckrodt during the period of operations.
+This document describes exposure conditions in Mallinckrodt Plants 1, 2, 4, 6, 6E, and 7 (including 7E) over the time period of the start of contract operations for the Atomic Energy Commission (and its predecessor agency) through the cessation of these operations, which is different for each plant.
+The period of such operations began in April 1942.
+Additionally, exposure due to residual contamination is considered for the period 1959-1962 and exposure due to remediation activities is considered for 1995.

-This document also covers Mallinckrodt workers who performed operations at the St. Louis Airport (Storage) Site (SLAPS or SLAPSS), the waste repository site north of the former St. Louis Municipal Airport in Robertson, Missouri, from 1946 to 1958.
-Additionally, exposure due to residual contamination left at the site and during further work at the site is considered for the period 1959-1962.
+This document also describes exposure conditions for Mallinckrodt workers who performed operations at the St. Louis Airport (Storage) Site (SLAPS or SLAPSS), the waste repository site north of the former St. Louis Municipal Airport in Robertson, Missouri, from 1946 to 1958.
+Additionally, exposure due to residual contamination left at the site and during further work at the site is specifically considered for the period 1959-1962, but would likely be an overestimate for the operational period through 1966, and the residual contamination period from 1967 through 1998.